-How to Execute the Play
+How to Execute a Veer Offense

-To start the play, the center will snap the ball to the quarterback who will be accompanied by two running backs.
-The quarterback receives the snap, opens up his stance so he is facing the sideline, and extends to ball outward toward that sideline.
+In a veer option, one player will be making a dive, one will be taking a pitch, and the other will be blocking.
+To start the play, the center will snap the ball to the quarterback, who will be accompanied by two running backs.
+The quarterback receives the snap, opens up their stance so they are facing the sideline, and extends the ball outward toward that sideline.
 The fullback (dive back in this situation) will now run into the line to meet the quarterback.
-At this point the veer will begin to take its shape.
+At this point, the veer will begin to take its shape.

 The offensive line will have left one defender uncovered, and it is that player's job to decide whether to tackle the quarterback or cover the dive back.
 The dive back will now run forward and extend their arms around the football as if they are receiving a handoff from the quarterback, but will not actually take the ball.
 It is now the quarterback’s job to read the uncovered player being veered and decide whether to give the ball to the dive back and have them attack the gap, or take it upon themselves to attack the gap.
 This is the first option in the veer.

 If the quarterback keeps the ball, they are presented with another option.
 The quarterback will now try to cut up the field along with the other running back (the pitch back in this situation).
 This running back will attempt to stay with the quarterback in the proper position to receive a pitch or lateral pass.
 The running back should only be a few yards away, and this action should only take a few seconds.
 The second option is for the quarterback to pitch the ball to this running back.